 As part of the project, students ages 12 to 18 were randomly surveyed in participating Lucas County school districts in late 2019.

-Results from the anonymous surveys of Lucas County adults, school students and parents of young children will be released in a community health assessment report in late 2020.
+Results from the anonymous surveys of Lucas County adults, school students and parents of young children will be released in a community health assessment report on December 8, 2020.
 The assessment’s findings are used extensively for community planning, organizational planning and grant writing.